skorulis/usda-nutrition-scraper/README.md

 `ruby getFoods.rb [APIKey] [callCount]`

-Once this is done create a new SQLite database called nutrition.db and run the provided SQL to setup the schema
+Once this is done run the fillDB script which will create and fill the SQLite database.
+This may take a while

 `ruby fillDB.rb`